Diagram consistency depends on the following:

 - Activate your diagram map.

 - Click Update in the Modify group on the Network Diagram tab.

 In the Contents pane, the diagram layer no longer displays a consistency warning.

 After network topology validations, run the Update Diagram geoprocessing tool to update all network diagrams related to the network that may be inconsistent with the newly validated network topology.

 The Find Diagrams pane allows you to quickly identify the inconsistent diagrams in your dataset.
 In the Diagrams list area in this pane, the diagram consistency state column shows the current consistency state for each diagram.

 - A cell containing the consistency warning indicates the diagram may be inconsistent with either the network topology space or the diagram template definition.

 - An empty cell indicates the diagram is consistent with the last validated network topology space.
 However, it may be inconsistent with the network editing space, referencing network features with dirty areas or network objects inside container features with dirty areas.
 In this case, when the diagram opens, a consistency error icon appears next to it in the Contents pane.

-Checking the consistency of network diagrams in the Find Diagrams pane can be done when consuming a utility network or trace network in a file or mobile geodatabase, a utility network or trace network service, or a database connection to the utility network or trace network in an enterprise geodatabase.
+Checking the consistency of network diagrams in the Find Diagrams pane can be done when consuming a utility network or trace network in a file geodatabase, a utility network service, or a database connection to the utility network in an enterprise geodatabase.